Appease/MergeDotNetAssemblies/README.md

 ####What is it?

-A [PoshDevOps](https://github.com/PoshDevOps/PoshDevOps) step for  invoking [ilmerge.exe](http://research.microsoft.com/en-us/people/mbarnett/ILMerge.aspx)
+A [PoshDevOps](https://github.com/PoshDevOps/PoshDevOps) task for  invoking [ilmerge.exe](http://research.microsoft.com/en-us/people/mbarnett/ILMerge.aspx)

 ####How do I install it?